Darussalam Grand Mosque, Palangka Raya: Architecture

 The building area of Darussalam Grand Mosque is 40,000 m².
 This grand mosque can host more 10,000 worshipers in the 2028 m² prayer area.
 The architecture of this grand mosque is a mix between postmodernism, Arabic, and local Dayak architecture.
 The trace of traditional Dayak architecture could be seen from the traditional Dayak-carved shield as the exterior design of the building.
 Moreover, the traditional Dayak architecture trace could also be seen from the color patterns on the domes of the mosque.
 This grand mosque has five domes consisted of one main 32-m diameter dome and four secondary domes.
 To the southwest of the mosque, there is one tall minaret which has 114 meters in height.
-This grand mosque has also three different floors, the first one which functioned as the management office of the grand mosque and the second & the third floors which fuctioned as the main prayer area.
+This grand mosque has also three different floors, the first one which functioned as the management office of the grand mosque and the second & the third floors which functioned as the main prayer area.